inkle/ink/Documentation/ink_JSON_runtime_format.md

 ## Glue

 Glue is represented as `"<>"`.
-Glue removes all whitespace up to and including the first newline at the end of the output stream.
+Glue removes all whitespace from the end of the output stream until no newlines remain.
 Any whitespace before the first newline remains as is.
 Glue also causes all future whitespace to not be appended to the output stream until non-whitespace text is encountered.